2 In Custody After NE Oklahoma City Search, Pursuit

 Oklahoma City Police confirm that two people involved in a a pursuit Monday morning in northeast Oklahoma City are in custody.

-The male suspect bailed the vehicle in the driveway of a home near Northeast 10th Street and North Bryant Avenue.
+The driver and passenger bailed the vehicle in the driveway of a home near Northeast 10th Street and North Bryant Avenue.
 He was found hiding in a backyard on Northeast 11th Street.

 Oklahoma City Police said the pursuit started as a routine traffic stop when the man fled from authorities.

-Police said the driver Rhiyan Long, 18, and the passenger Kamrun Jones, 19, were both taken into custody.
+Police said the passenger Kamrun Jones, 19, was taken into custody after a short foot chase.

+The driver, Rhiyan Long, 18, was located in the backyard of a home near the area and attempted to run again, but he was taken into custody, police said.

 Bob Mills SkyNews 9 was over the scene as police removed evidence from the vehicle.